petermeglis/dotfiles/README.md

 # dotfiles
 Personal dotfiles

-Put .dotfiles in ~ and execute the bootstrap script `$ ./.dotfiles/boostrap`
+Put .dotfiles in your projects folder, then create a symlink `ln -s src dest` to ~ and execute the bootstrap script `$ ./.dotfiles/boostrap`

 After any changes to files, simply run `$ reload!`